randomstring/WeasleyClock/README.md

 -   mortalperil is triggered by life360 detecting speeds over 75 mph
 -   error is triggered if the life360 device tracker returns None type

-Example Home Assistant configrations can be found in the homeassistant/ directory.
+Example Home Assistant configurations can be found in the homeassistant/ directory.

 # Shopping list